firebase/geofire-objc/README.md

 # GeoFire for iOS — Realtime location queries with Firebase

-GeoFire is an open-source library for iOS that allows you to store and query a set of items based on their geographic location.
+GeoFire is an open-source library for iOS that allows you to store and query a set of keys based on their geographic location.

+At its heart, GeoFire simply stores locations with string keys.
+Its main benefit however, is the possibility of querying keys within a given geographic area - all in realtime.

 GeoFire uses [Firebase](https://www.firebase.com/) for data storage, allowing query results to be updated in realtime as they change.
-GeoFire does more than just measure the distance between locations; *it selectively loads only the data near certain locations, keeping your applications light and responsive*, even with extremely large datasets.
+GeoFire *selectively loads only the data near certain locations, keeping your applications light and responsive*, even with extremely large datasets.

+### Integrating GeoFire with your data

+GeoFire is designed as a lightweight add-on to Firebase.
+However, to keep things simple, GeoFire stores data in its own format and its own location within your Firebase.
+This allows your existing data format and security rules to remain unchanged and for you to add GeoFire as an easy solution for geo queries without modifying your existing data.

+#### Example
+Assume you are building an app to rate bars and you store all information for a bar, e.g. name, business hours and price range, at `/bars/<bar-id>`.
+Later, you want to add the possibility for users to search for bars in their vicinity.
+This is where GeoFire comes in.
+You can store the location for each bar using GeoFire, using the bar IDs as GeoFire keys.
+GeoFire then allows you to easily query which bar IDs (the keys) are nearby.
+To display any additional information about the bars, you can load the information for each bar returned by the query at `/bars/<bar-id>`.

 ## GeoFire for iOS Beta